witsgroup-1/campus-infrastructure-management-docs/docs/Appendices.md

 - admin must be able to edit, delete venues
 - admins must be able to manage whitelist.
 - record access to API keys: increment count every time x===API_KEY to use as proof if nobody uses our keys.
-- use a Google form with graphs and charts to record user feedback.
 - mock APIs instead of hardcoding it.
 - clean up and rectify testing.
 - remove apple and facebook logos from login.